HGD-3000 Hydrogen Gas / Smoke Detector with Intrusion Alarm

 Properly installed, the HGD-3000 hydrogen gas detector is compliant with The National Electric Code (NEC) Section 480.9 (A) for ventilation of battery rooms.
 This is also the specified requirement for solar or wind generated power Battery Rooms.
 The gas detector is also compliant with The National Fire Protection Association, NFPA 2 Hydrogen Technology Code, which is more stringent.
 The minimum system consists of an H2 Hydrogen Gas Detector, an H2 Battery Room Forced Ventilator with Positive Airflow Shut Off, a remote firefighter’s shutdown capability, a backflow damper, and a 2% monitored alarm.
 This unit complies with NEC 501.125.
 (B), 501.105 (1)-3 and is designed for use in Class 1 Div.
 2 Group B hydrogen containing classified areas.

-Optional accessories for the HGD-3000 hydrogen gas detector include a steel junction box for hard-wiring to the wall or ceiling, a remote box for placement at eye level or in another room, and a telephone-type modular cable for connecting the remote box to the HGD-3000 detector.
+Optional accessories for the HGD-3000 hydrogen gas detector include a steel junction box for hard-wiring to the wall or ceiling and a breakout box for easy access control.
 If you do not need the smoke detection, temperature, loss of power, or intrusion features, please see our HGD-2000 Hydrogen Gas Detector.

 - Technical Specs